Annual Scientific Meeting 2024

 Ana Ratapu

 Originally from New Zealand, Ana Ratapu was treated for melanoma in 2020, then two years later her melanoma returned and spread to her lungs.
 Ana was offered limited treatment in New Zealand, so she moved to Sydney where she joined an immunotherapy clinical trial.
-After 18 months on the trial, Ana’s scans showed she was cancer-free.
+After two years on the trial, Ana’s scans showed no sign of melanoma.
 Ana has a unique combination of her lived melanoma experience and the skills learnt as a clinical nurse caring for melanoma and breast cancer patients.

 Dr Teresa Lee is a cancer and lymphoedema physiotherapist at Royal North Shore Hospital and a casual academic with the University of Sydney.
 Dr Lee set up the lymphoedema clinic at the Sydney Melanoma Unit in 2007 and continued her work as the Senior lymphoedema physiotherapist at the Melanoma Institute Australia until 2022.
 She was the Convenor of the 12th Australasian Lymphology Conference and won the 2017 Australian Physiotherapy Association NSW Branch Award for “Outstanding Contribution to the Profession”.